 What is a Return-to-Work Certificate?

-A return-to-work certificate (also called fitness-for-work certificate or back-to-work medical clearance) is a document from a registered medical professional confirming an employee is medically fit to resume their work duties after illness, injury, or medical treatment.
+A return-to-work certificate (also called fitness-for-work certificate, Back to Work Certificate UK, or back-to-work medical clearance).is a document from a registered medical professional confirming an employee is medically fit to resume their work duties after illness, injury, or medical treatment.

 Purpose and Legal Context